tinko26/ao/docs/api/src/ao_sys/ao_counter.h.md

 );
 ```

-This type represents a function to adjust the value of a counter.
+This type represents a function to adjust a counter value.
 The function takes the old value and an additional parameter and returns the new value.

 ## `ao_counter_match_t`